Talent and Performance Manager

 * Experience in motivating and providing leadership to senior teams

-* Experience in leading change in a division of a large, complex, multi-country organization operating the Business Partnering model
+* Experience in leading change in a division of a large, complex and multi-country organisation operating the Business Partnering model

 Apply